anchore/grype/README.md

 Where the `format`s available are:
 - `json`: Use this to get as much information out of Grype as possible!
-- `cyclonedx`: A XML report conforming to the [CycloneDX 1.2](https://cyclonedx.org/) specification.
+- `cyclonedx`: An XML report conforming to the [CycloneDX 1.2](https://cyclonedx.org/) specification.
 - `table`: A columnar summary (default).

 Grype pulls a database of vulnerabilities derived from the publicly available [Anchore Feed Service](https://ancho.re/v1/service/feeds).
 This database is updated at the beginning of each scan, but an update can also be triggered manually.